stevens-s3lab/sidecar/README.md

 ### SideCar Monitors

-Any of the SideCar built by moving to the respective directory and running `make`. e.g. for SideCFI:
+Any of the SideCar monitors can be built by moving to the respective directory and running `make`. e.g. for SideCFI:

 ```bash